Priya-s-k/Online-coding-updates/DAY10 - 29 MAY 2020/README.md

 # Chinese Remainder Theorem.
   Write a c program to solve a system of linear congruences by applying the Chinese Remainder Theorem.

+# Armstrong Num
+  Write a Java Program to check whether the given number is Armstrong number or not

+# Substring
+  Write a Java Program to find longest substring without repeating characters in a string.